Felony Charges in Las Vegas, Nevada.

 We Can Help

 Negotiating a felony case can be complex and the consequences can be enormous, however, there may be legal and factual defenses available.
-Finding a good felony defense attorney to represent you is your best option to avoid severe punishment.
+Finding a good criminal defense attorney to represent you is your best option to avoid severe punishment.

-Call at 702-432-1000 to schedule a free and confidential consultation either over the phone or in the office.
+Call us at 702-432-1000 to schedule a free and confidential consultation either over the phone or in the office.